ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 $V_{UB}=k_{ub}(r_{ik}-r_{ub})^2$

 U-B terms are used to improve agreement with vibrational spectra when a harmonic bending term alone would not adequately fit.
 These phenomena are largely inconsequential for the overall conformational sampling in a typical biomolecular/organic simulation.
 The Ureu-Bradley term is implemented in the CHARMM force fields.

+### The CMAP potential
+CMAP is a grid based error correction map designed by CHARMM force field developers to correct for errors in nonbonded interactions, electrostatics, lack of coupling terms, inaccurate combination rules and other force field deficiencies.
+The grid of energy correction factors is constructed using QM data for every combination of $$\phi/\psi$$ dihedral angles of the peptide backbone and further optimized using empirical data.
+CMAP potential was initially applied to improve CHARMM22 force field.
+CMAP corrections were later implemented in AMBER force fields ff99IDPs (force field for intrinsically disordered proteins) and ff12SB-cMAP (force field for implicit-solvent simulations).

 ## History of Force Field Develoment